JcerelusDev/IrouteJs/README.md

 It can be used within any project,whether you are using vanilla js or any other existing library.

 ##Good to know :
-It is designed with web component based website or functional based website.
+It is designed to work with both web component based websites or functional based websites.
 You'll descover more about those two concepts later on in the docs.